Ride the waves

 Taking to the water in a kayak is an opportunity to go that bit further – exploring sea caves, seeing the stunning coastline from a fresh perspective and discovering secluded coves.
 But where to launch from?
 We’ve picked our top spots…

-Woolacombe Beach is just a short stroll from the hotel but, blessed with miles of sand, it is a deep beach so you are best to take a short drive down to the entrance of the beach to drop if you'd like a nice relaxing start!
-If you're hiring, Woolacombe Surf Centre can help.
+Woolacombe Beach is just a short stroll from the hotel but it is a deep beach so you are best to take a short drive down to the entrance of the beach to drop your kayak off if you’d like a nice relaxing start!
+If you’re hiring, Woolacombe Surf Centre can help.

 If you want some adventure and the wind is in your favour, you can paddle along the coast up to Mortehoe Point.
 Always paddle against the wind first so you can use it in your favour when you are more tired on the route back.